cibboy/PSDSCAgent/README.md

 ## Usage

 This module is still in the very early stages of development.
 So far it exposes only a limited Invoke-DscConfiguration command, which can be called from Powershell 5.1 and Powershell 7+.
-There are still several limitations on what it can run (for example the File and Log resources are not available in Powershell 7+ if you are using PSDesiredStateConfiguration 2+) and probably an uncountable number of bugs (if you find some, report them, mush appreciated!)
+There are still several limitations on what it can run (for example the Wait* resources are not available in Powershell 7+ if you are using PSDesiredStateConfiguration 2+) and probably an uncountable number of bugs (if you find some, report them, mush appreciated!)

 ### Examples